 Similar to the Creative Carousel, the Academic Carousel is a weekly lesson on rotation, designed to enrich our curriculum and develop skills in Year 9.
 All students rotate round activities including Politics, Asian Culture, European Culture, Health & Wellbeing, and IT skills, to name a few.

 We set the core subjects and MFL in Year 9.
 This is done on the basis of CAT tests on entry, and considers Common Entrance.
 All students sit MidYIS at the start of Year 9.
 Option subjects are made up of mixed ability groups.

-Any lessons for students with learning difficulties are arranged on a one to one basis, and never take place in core lessons or in place of a lesson much loved by our students..
+Any lessons for students who have learning support are arranged on a one to one basis, and never take place in core lessons or in place of a lesson much loved by our students..

 Homework will amount to approximately 1.5 hours each evening.
 Students have the option to opt in to supervised homework clubs or other activities from 4.30pm–5.30pm every evening.
 Staff are on hand to provide support and guidance with homework and any work not completed in school should be done at home that evening.

 At the start of the academic year, students spend the first week off-timetable.
 The focus in Year 9 is about team bonding and building relationships, all students attend the Year 9 camp.
 In Year 10 and 11 students attend a seminar and workshop programme which includes outside speakers on PSHE topics, study skills, motivational speakers, and careers.
 This forms part of our Personal Development Programme that runs throughout the year and includes ongoing lectures on bullying and cyber bullying, alcohol and drugs, sexual health, and relationships.